Invitation To A Forties Themed Event

 A basic pair of brogues or clumpy sandals will do the trick.
-You might be able to borrow a pair from an elderly relative....or if like me you are the elderly relative the good news is a lot of 40s day time shoes were smalled heeled & comfortable to reflect the extra demands placed on women during wartime.
+You might be able to borrow a pair from an elderly relative....or if like me you are the elderly relative the good news is a lot of 40s day time shoes were small heeled & comfortable to reflect the extra demands placed on women during wartime.

 Look to these delightful old ads for inspiration.

-1940s Looks For Men on Rations
+1940s Looks For Men Still On A Ration

-A cheaper alternative still, especially for summer would be a shirt with the top collar removed to create a stand.
+You can find spearpoint collar shirts on our website from £45 but an even lower-cost alternative still, especially for summer would be a shirt with the top collar removed to create a stand.
 Use sharp scissors or unpicker to slide along the join to remove the upper collar.
 You will end up with a Mandarin style stand similar to our own collarless shirts.

-Pretty much any trousers with a pleated front and turn ups are a good choice.
+Pretty much any trousers with a pleated front and turn-ups are a good choice.
 They might be chinos, linen, corduroy or tweed.
 At the moment our lowest price fish tail back trousers are £39.

 1940s Look Men's Accessories